iqbalatma/laravel-patcher/README.md

 LARAVEL PATCHER
 --
-A (migration like) patcher for production hot update.
+A (migration like) patcher for a smoldering production update.